mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2015-04-15-faux-layer.md

 title: "Mastering Paper by FiftyThree: Faux Layer Technique"
 modified:
 excerpt: "Discover the faux layer technique and how it can aid in sketching and tracing with Paper by FiftyThree."
-tags: [paper by 53, tutorial, layers, erase]
+tags: [Paper by 53, tutorial, layers, erase]
 image:
   feature: paper-53-faux-layers-feature.jpg
   teaser: paper-53-faux-layers-teaser.jpg